Coaches by other makers

 Pre-war/early post-war examples of Exley coaches

 Illustrations OC24ki and OC24kii.
 Some time after I put the pictures of the tourist stock set on this site, an enthusiast helpfully sent me photos of a similar vehicle he had recently acquired.
-This is a separate buffet car, indicating that a set could have been built up without articulated vehicles if desired.
+This is a separate buffet car, indicating that a set could have been built up without articulated vehicles if desired, or a separate buffet could have been added to an ordinary articulated pair.

 Illustrations OC24o-OC24r.
 This Exley Sentinel railcar also seems to be from an early period of production.
 I have no information on how many vehicles like this may have been produced .
 Other pictures of it can be seen in our section on Exley locomotives.
 The exterior is in good order, but some modest renovation is needed inside and underneath.
 The motor unit and the other bogie may not be original.
 Note that both this railcar and the tourist stock coaches shown above have very simple windows, without any detailing to indicate ventilation, opening lights, etc. This may be contrasted with the later coaches shown below.
 Another Exley version of this railcar was supplied to the Craigard Railway and shown in an article by Edward Beal in The Model Railway News in October 1935.
 It had more detailing than the one shown in our photos above.
 We discuss it further in our website section on Exley locomotives.
 (See 'News from the Craigard Railway', 11, 130, pages 266-268).
 Many thanks to Bill Truin for drawing my attention to the Beal article.
 The model we show here was included in 1970 in the late P.G.
 Gomm's very informative book, 'Older Locomotives (1900-42)'.
 (Troy Model Club Series, Nelson, London.
 See opposite page 37.)